brighamandersen/tutorials/csv-to-mysql/README.md

 [Watch YouTube Tutorial](https://youtu.be/al8g727OOfU)

 Disclaimer; There are many ways to import a CSV into a MySQL Database.
-[This article](https://blog.skyvia.com/how-to-import-csv-file-into-mysql-table-in-4-different-ways/) for example outlines 4 ways you can do this.
+For example, [This article](https://blog.skyvia.com/how-to-import-csv-file-into-mysql-table-in-4-different-ways/) outlines 4 ways you can do this.
 For our purposes we want to focus on how we can accomplish this without using a GUI.
 These instructions can all be completed using just your terminal.

 ## Instructions